 Queensway Properties LLP has entered into a 37 year lease for properties 85 Queensway and 89-103 Queensway and 24-26 The Forum, Stevenage, Hertfordshire.
-This long term liability has been recognised on the balance sheet with corresponding land and building valued at £11,875,000.
-Expected lease payments are detailed in the following table
+This long term liability and long term borrowing has been recognised on the balance sheet with corresponding land and building and cash balances.
+Paid and future expected lease payments (including interest) are detailed in the following table;